Centre Park Link

 Advance enabling works

-The start of construction on the main scheme remains subject to the successful purchase of all land and property needed to build it.
-However we've enacted our Highway Compulsory Purchase Order powers to bring this to a conclusion, a process which is now progressing through to completion.
+Construction on the main scheme remains subject to the successful purchase of all land and property needed to build it.
+We have now enacted our Highway Compulsory Purchase Order powers to bring this to a conclusion, a process which is progressing through to completion.
 It's currently anticipated that the main construction works will start mid-2019 to be finished late 2020.

 THE WARRINGTON BOROUGH COUNCIL (WARRINGTON WATERFRONT – CENTRE PARK LINK) COMPULSORY PURCHASE ORDER 2018

-On 11 July 2018, Warrington Borough Council formally made The Warrington Borough Council (Warrington Waterfront - Centre Park Link) Compulsory Purchase Order 2018 under Sections 239, 240, 246, 250 and 260 of the Highways Act 1980 (as amended) and Schedule 3 to the Acquisition of Land Act 1981.
-On 19 July, the Order was submitted to the Secretary of State for Transport for confirmation and, if confirmed, the Order will authorise the Council to compulsorily purchase land and new rights for the purpose of:
+On 11 July 2018, Warrington Borough Council formally made The Warrington Borough Council (Warrington Waterfront - Centre Park Link) Compulsory Purchase Order 2018 under Sections 239, 240, 246 and 260 of the Highways Act 1980 (as amended) and Schedule 3 to the Acquisition of Land Act 1981.
+On 19 July, the Order was submitted to the Secretary of State for Transport for confirmation and was confirmed with modifications on 30 November 2018.
+The Order authorises the Council to compulsorily purchase land and new rights for the purpose of:

 - constructing and improving the highway that will link Chester Road (A5060) and Slutchers Lane, which is to be a highway maintainable at the public expense;